HumanSignal/label-studio/docs/source/guide/auth_setup.md

 MANUAL_ROLE_MANAGEMENT=0
 ```

-These options will completely disable API and GUI interfaces for role and workspace member assignments.
+Setting these options disables the Label Studio API and UI options to assign roles and workspaces for specific users within Label Studio and relies entirely on the settings in the environment variable file.